wagtail/wagtail/docs/getting_started/tutorial.md

 ### Create and activate a virtual environment

-We recommend using a virtual environment, which provides an isolated Python environment.
+We recommend using a virtual environment, which isolates installed dependencies from other projects.
 This tutorial uses [venv](https://docs.python.org/3/tutorial/venv.html), which is packaged with Python 3.

 **On Windows** (cmd.exe):